History of Spain: Conclusion of the Reconquista and expulsions of Jews and Muslims

 The monarchs oversaw the final stages of the Reconquista of Iberian territory from the Moors with the conquest of Granada, conquered the Canary Islands, and expelled the Jews from Spain under the Alhambra Decree.

 Although until the 13th century religious minorities (Jews and Muslims) had enjoyed considerable tolerance in Castile and Aragon – the only Christian kingdoms where Jews were not restricted from any professional occupation – the situation of the Jews collapsed over the 14th century, reaching a climax in 1391 with large scale massacres in every major city except Ávila.
+During the violence, Jewish quarters were attacked and looted, synagogues were destroyed, thousands of Jews were killed, and many others were forcibly baptized into Christianity.

-The Catholic Monarchs ordered the remaining Jews to convert or face expulsion from Spain in 1492, and extended the expulsion decrees to their territories on the Italian peninsula, including Sicily (1493), Naples (1542), and Milan (1597).
+In 1492, the Catholic Monarchs ordered the remaining Jews in Spain to either convert to Christianity or face expulsion.
+Estimates range from tens of thousands to approximately 200,000 expelled.
+The expulsion decree later extended to Spanish territories in the Italian Peninsula, including Sicily (1493), Naples (1542), and Milan (1597).
+In 1498, around 3,500 Jews were expelled from the Kingdom of Navarre.
+Many of those who converted to Christianity outwardly adopted the faith while secretly retaining Jewish practices, becoming crypto-Jews (also known as marranos or anusim), who remained persecuted by the Inquisition for centuries.
+The expelled Jews, known as Sephardic Jews (from Sepharad, the Hebrew name for Spain), dispersed across the Mediterranean, with large communities settling in North Africa and the Ottoman Empire.

 Over the following decades, Muslims faced the same fate; and about 60 years after the Jews, they were also compelled to convert ("Moriscos") or be expelled.
 In the early 17th century, the converts were also expelled.
-Jews and Muslims were not the only people to be persecuted during this time period.

-Isabella ensured long-term political stability in Spain by arranging strategic marriages for each of her five children.
-Her firstborn, a daughter named Isabella, married Afonso of Portugal, forging important ties between these two neighboring countries and hopefully ensuring future alliance, but Isabella soon died before giving birth to an heir.
+Isabella ensured long-term political stability in Spain by arranging strategic marriages for her five children.
+Her firstborn, Isabella, married Afonso of Portugal, forging important ties between these two neighboring countries and hopefully ensuring future alliance, but the younger Isabella soon died before giving birth to an heir.
 Juana, Isabella's second daughter, married into the Habsburg dynasty when she wed Philip the Fair, the son of Maximilian I, King of Bohemia (Austria) and likely heir to the crown of the Holy Roman Emperor.

 This ensured an alliance with the Habsburgs and the Holy Roman Empire, a powerful, far-reaching territory that assured Spain's future political security.
 Isabella's only son, Juan, married Margaret of Austria, further strengthening ties with the Habsburg dynasty.
 Isabella's fourth child, Maria, married Manuel I of Portugal, strengthening the link forged by her older sister's marriage.
 Her fifth child, Catherine, married King Henry VIII of England and was mother to Queen Mary I of England.